eXascaleInfolab/bench-vldb20/README.md

 # ImputeBench:  Benchmark of Imputation Techniques in Time Series

 ImputeBench implements 15 SOTA recovery techniques for blocks of missing values in time series and evaluates their precision and runtime on various real-world time series datasets using different recovery scenarios.
 Technical details can be found on our
 PVLDB 2020 paper:  <a href = "http://www.vldb.org/pvldb/vol13/p768-khayati.pdf">Mind the Gap: An Experimental Evaluation of Imputation of Missing Values Techniques in Time Series </a>.
-The benchmark can be easity extended with new algorithms (C/C++, Python, or Matlab), new datasets, and new scenarios.
+The benchmark can be easily extended with new algorithms (C/C++, Python, or Matlab), datasets, and scenarios.

 - **Imputation Algorithms**: The benchmark implements the following algorithms (in C++):
    - [CDRec](https://rdcu.be/b32bv): Scalable Recovery of Missing Blocks in Time Series with High and Low Cross-Correlations, KAIS'20